andykallian/pvsneslib/Roadmap.md

 # Medium priority:

+- have only one credit list in readme.md, automaticaly injected in snes.h.
+Remove credit from wiki page
 - replace .obj files by .lib with wla dx
 - Finish to implement mode 5, 6 by adapting gfx2snes to have compatible pictures (see [here](https://github.com/alekmaul/pvsneslib/issues/14))
 - replace tasm.exe part (spc700) by the wla dx version to provide a unix alternative